• Skip to main content

 * This post contains tips and instructions to achieve the best possible results.
 The photo above is a great guide for when you are in the supermarket, but for full ingredient quantities and methods, please scroll down to the detailed recipe card below!

 • Oreo cookies – regular Oreos are required, rather than double-stuffed or any other version.
 Use the whole cookie (the chocolate cookie plus the white filling).
-The cookies need to be completely crushed into a fine, sand like crumb.
+The Oreos need to be completely crushed into a fine, sand like crumb.
 Chunks of cookie pieces won’t blend as nicely into the mixture, so make sure all the lumps are gone.

 Step by step guide

-Step 1 – Make the mixture;
+Step 1 – Make the filling;

-• crushed oreos and cream cheese in a mixing bowl
+crushed oreos and cream cheese in a mixing bowl.

-• oreo ball mixture in a glass bowl
+oreo ball mixture in a bowl.

-Step 2 – Roll into balls;
+Step 2 – Roll;

-oreo balls on a baking tray lined with paper
+oreo balls on a lined baking tray.

-Step 3 – Dip in the melted chocolate;
+Step 3 – Decorate;

-Expert tips for this recipe
+Expert tips

 • Storage; store them in an airtight container in the fridge for 1-2 weeks.